-The Corporate Financial Controller's Department is responsible for define accounting policies and procedures to be applied generally in the preparation of individual financial statements by companies that are majority owned by Bankia (subsidiaries hereinafter "companies" or "investees") for their reporting to the Group so it can prepare its consolidated financial statements, and compiling and listing Bankia's reporting obligations.
-It also regulates the minimum content of the reporting to be provided by Group companies and the deadlines for submitting such information.
+The General Directorate Deputy Financial is responsible for define accounting policies and procedures to be applied generally in the preparation of individual financial statements by companies that are majority owned by Bankia (subsidiaries hereinafter "companies" or "investees") for their reporting to the Group so it can prepare its consolidated financial statements, and compiling and listing Bankia's reporting obligations.
+It also regulates the minimum content and deadlines of the reporting to be provided by Group companies and the deadlines for submitting such information.